-GLP China owns and manages a portfolio of 46 million sqm site area across China with completed and planned GFA of 32 million sqm in total, valued at US\$21 billion as at 31 December 2019.
-Our portfolio contains completed and stablised properties valued at US\$14 billion, representing over 70% of total portfolio, shows a high lease rate of 87% and a high occupancy ratio for of 85% as at 31 December 2019.
-Rental and related income has reached US\$852 million for the year ended 31 December 2019, compared to US\$832 million for the calendar year from 1 January to 31 December 2018 (hereinafter referred to as the "prior year"), which is not in line with financial year from 1 April to 31 December 2018 for comparative purpose, still shown a slight increase despite the adverse impact driven from depreciation of Renminbi ("RMB") against United States Dollars ("USD") as well as decreased portfolio relating to transfer of project companies into funds during the year.
-Besides, our net increase in leased area reached 1.15 million sqm and we are keeping steady rental rate increase over the whole period.
+GLP China owns and manages a portfolio of 51 million sqm site area across China with completed and planned GFA of 36 million sqm in total, valued at US\$27 billion as at 31 December 2020.
+Our portfolio contains completed and stablised properties valued at US\$20 billion, representing over 74% of total portfolio, shows a high lease rate of 83% and a high occupancy ratio for of 79% as at 31 December 2020.
+Rental and related income has reached US\$904 million for the year ended 31 December 2020, compared to US\$852 million for the calendar year ended 31 December 2019 (hereinafter referred to as the "prior year"), shown a slight increase despite the adverse impact driven from the decreased portfolio relating to transfer of project companies into funds during the year.
+Besides, our net increase in leased area reached 2.1 million sqm and we are keeping steady rental rate increase over the whole period.